MoveMasters/MoveEasy/README.md

 # MoveKick
 > An app to enable rapid remote surveying for moving companies.

 Moving is a painful process.
-Moving companies depend on sending their employees out to survey the transferee's home and create a moving itenarary.
+Moving companies depend on site visits to the transferee's home and create a moving itenarary.
 MoveKick is here to replace the painful and time consuming in-person surveying process with a streamlined app for remote surveying.

-## Process
-- Transferee downloads the MoveKick app from the iTunes app store
-- Transferee picks an avaialbe timeslot from the movers schedule for a survey
-- At the survey time, the transferee connects to the mover through the app to begin the video survey
-- The transferee walks through their home, taking photos of items that need to be moved
-- Utilizing cutting edge image recognition software, the app can determine the type and size of the item and add it to the moving itenerary

 ## Team

   - __Product Owner__: Erik Suddath
   - __Scrum Master__: Stephen Cefali
   - __Development Team__: Joe Lee

-## Table of Contents

-FIX ME

 ## Product